hamiltron/py-simple-audio/readme.md

 ## investigate

-* how to check for underruns in OSX and Windows
+* test what happens when the audio is short enough that only 1 of the buffers is needed on OSX and win